KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 ### Buffer device address checking
 The vkGetBufferDeviceAddressEXT routine can be used to get a GPU address that a shader can use to directly address a particular buffer.
 GPU-Assisted Validation code keeps track of all such addresses, along with the size of the associated buffer, and creates an input buffer listing all such address/size pairs
-Shader code is instrumented to validate buffer_reference addresses and report any reads or writes that do no fall within the listed address/size regions._
+Shader code is instrumented to validate buffer_reference addresses and report any reads or writes that do no fall within the listed address/size regions.
+Note: The mapping between a `VkBuffer` and a GPU address is not necessarily one to one.
+For instance, if multiple `VkBuffer` are bound to the same memory region, they can have the same GPU address.

 ## GPU-Assisted Validation Limitations